Reign (TV series): Filming

 A large part of the filming for the first season took place in Toronto and the Republic of Ireland.
 The third and fourth seasons were also largely filmed in Toronto.
 Rockwood Conservation Area near Guelph, Ontario, and Parkwood Estate in Oshawa, Ontario, have also been used to mimic 16th-century Scotland for the show's production.

 Most of the other interior scenes, including bedchambers, the Great Hall, and the Throne Room, were filmed in vast sets primarily at Cinespace Film Studios' Kipling Avenue facility.

 Costumes

 Reign's lead costume designer is Meredith Markworth-Pollack.
 According to the Observer, Reign's custom blend of contemporary and historical fashion had mixed reviews from the show's audience.
 The show did not feature historically accurate clothing, however, was well-received amongst younger audience members—particularly young fashion bloggers—who found the aesthetics of the show's costume-line pleasing.
-In the same article, Meredith explains that there was a correspondence to the show's overall tone as seasons progressed.
+In the same article, Markworth-Pollack explains that there was a correspondence to the show's overall tone as seasons progressed.
 The costumes went from pretty, light fabrics befitting of young ladies to dark, more mature designs as Mary got older.
 Most of the costumes at the beginning of Reign's production were rentals found from different places in Europe, Los Angeles, and off-the-rack thrift stores.
-Once the show gained more traction, Meredith was receiving vintage fabrics to work with from all over the world.
+Once the show gained more traction, Markworth-Pollack was receiving vintage fabrics to work with from all over the world.